-Having successfully refound a plot using sketch map and photos you may often find that is in a different position to that indicated by the point on the plot map layer.
+Having successfully refound a plot using sketch map and photos you may often find that it is in a different position to that indicated by the point on the plot map layer.
 This is because GPS may not have been used to stamp the plot in the previous survey and so the plot point is an approximation.

-Example of a plot location diagram
+Example of a Plot Sketch Map